 It’s the end of a long day, and you are one story away from watching Real Housewives in your PJs with a glass can of wine.
 You anxiously await your kids’ book decision.
 Will it be the borderline unbearable “5 Minute Stories” book with the stories that just don’t make sense and are dry as a bone?
 Will it be the longest children’s book ever written?
 Or will it be a book you actually LIKE?

 My kids have thousands of dollars worth of games and toys and arts and crafts and I even am not above allowing some indulgent screen time.
 But the fact is, at the end of the day, they love dirt and sticks and rocks.
 Yeah, rocks.
 Which – don’t get me wrong – I love.
-I love SO much, I want to pass that love of rocks on to you!
+I mean, what’s not to love?
+They’re super cheap (also known as FREE at your nearest outside location), easy to handle, you don’t have to worry about getting them dirty, and you can just leave them in the backyard!
+I love them SO much, I want to pass that love of rocks on to you!
 So here are nine fun ways for your little ones to play with rocks.

 Rock painting is so in right now.
 Seriously.
 It seems that it’s the hot kid craft on Pinterest.
 And it’s hot for a reason.
 Because kids love to paint rocks.
 Whether your kids want to paint ladybugs or pumpkins or just go nuts free form, kids will love it.
 Plus, you can do it outside, which is extra awesome because you aren’t going to ruin your dining room table.
 We even have some friends whose kids love to paint rocks with WATER.
 I mean, you literally can’t get a cleaner craft than that!
 It’s.
 Just.
 WATER.
 And rocks.
 World’s easiest cleanup ever.